manorrington/G9-Redesign/README.md

 ## Available Scripts

-In the project directory, you can run:
+### In the project directory cd into "frontend" and then run:

 ### `npm start`